Transformers: Fall of Cybertron: Plot

-In the final days of the war for Cybertron, the Autobots attempt to flee their dying homeworld aboard the Ark, but their spacecraft comes under attack by the Decepticon flagship Nemesis.
+In the final days of the war for Cybertron (somewhere between 70 & 65 million years ago), the Autobots attempt to flee their dying homeworld aboard the Ark, but their spacecraft comes under attack by the Decepticon flagship Nemesis.
 While Optimus Prime engages Megatron on the outer surface of the Ark, Bumblebee is sent by Ratchet to find and assist the former.
 Just as Megatron is about to fire a killing shot, Bumblebee jumps in and takes it for Optimus.

 Six days earlier, Optimus leads the defensive against the Decepticons, who are attacking the docked Ark.
 After assisting Perceptor, Ironhide, and Warpath, Optimus accidentally awakens the city-sized ancient Autobot Titan Metroplex, who helps turn the tide of the battle; he destroys two of the Decepticons' Warp Cannons but is seemingly killed by the last.
 While trying to destroy the last cannon himself, Optimus is captured by Starscream and the Combaticons, who bring him before Megatron.
 Just as Megatron is about to execute Optimus, Metroplex comes back online and crushes him to death.
 Starscream assumes leadership of the Decepticons and orders a tactical retreat.
 Despite their victory, the battle cost the Autobots all of their Energon, leaving them unable to fuel the Ark.

 Meanwhile, Jazz, Cliffjumper and Sideswipe, tasked by Optimus with investigating the disappearance of the Lightning Strike Coalition Force - consisting of Grimlock, Slug, Sludge, Snarl and Swoop - track their signatures to the Sea of Rust.
 While investigating a Decepticon presence in the area, they find Sludge's remains and an enormous tower in a lake of Energon firing a bright beam into Cybertron's orbit, operated by the Decepticon scientist Shockwave.
 Shockwave explains that the tower is a Space Bridge, used by their ancestors to find and travel to other planets, and flees after commanding a swarm of Insecticons to attack the Autobots.
 After destroying the tower, Cliffjumper and Jazz escape with Sideswipe and report back to Optimus.